gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 !!!

 !!!info
-The `isPrptectedDataLoaded` must be provided to indicate whether or not the protected data loading is completed.
+The `isProtectedDataLoaded` must be provided to indicate whether or not the protected data loading is completed.
 !!!

 ### Use the endpoint data